1 1 1 1 1 1

 was the window sticker, so it was decided I would create one for her 72.

-different years that I could put my hand on, amassing quite a large database
+from all the different years that I could put my hand on, I began amassing

-of information in the process.
+quite a large database of information in the process.

 During my research I did come across the blank sticker templates that were